 The "Last Access Time" attribute contains the date and time a file or a folder was last accessed (for reading or executing).

-Windows remembers the time when a file was last modified, but to clean up the databases, along with the latest update, it is also useful to know when the files were last displayed.
-The details of the last access time may be also useful in the computer-forensics.
+Windows remembers the time when a file was last modified, but it was updated.
+The details of the last access time may therefore be useful in the computer-forensics.

 In Windows XP, it is enabled by default.

-In Vista, Windows 7 and Windows 8, the attribute is deactivated by default.
+In Vista, Windows 7 and Windows 8, the attribute is disabled by default.

 2. Enable and Disable